Syntaf/Oxide/README.md

 }
 ```

-Our widget in this case has a frame, and uses `text` for drawing into that frame. `Frames` simply represent an area
+Our widget in this case has a frame, and uses `text` for drawing into that frame. `Frames` represent an area
 that a widget owns.
 Multiple widgets can own the same cells, but each widget is only concered with itself.
 In the
 case of a Label, we want to write text to an area of cells.
 Like other widgets, this Label can be owned by a dialog,
 packed, and drawn to the screen.